-The institution is approved to offer programs through residential and Hybrid delivery.
+The institution is approved to offer programs through residential, Hybrid and Online delivery.
 Under residential delivery, all courses in a program are held at the campus.
-Hybrid programs are delivered through online lecture and residential/online lab.
+Hybrid programs consist of online lecture and on ground lab.
+Instructors are required to respond within 48 business hours to students' online work, projects, and discussion boards.

+Online programs are delivered 100% online.
 Externship courses are offered residentially (on-ground).
 Refer to the program outline for details for each program delivery method.